rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/git03.png]]

-Of course, you might occasionally run into rebase conflicts, but let's just assume you won't for now. :) See the "Other links" for dealing with merge and rebase conflicts.
+Of course, you might occasionally run into rebase conflicts, but let's just assume you won't for now. :) Resolving merge conflicts is a little beyond the scope of this document, but the [Git Community Book](http://book.git-scm.com/) should be able to help.

 > A note on terminology: In Git, we often refer to "origin" and "master," which can be confusing.
 "Origin" is a remote repository which contains all of **your** branches.
 "Master" is a branch of the source code -- usually the first branch, and the branch you don't tend to commit directly to.